Uvalde school shooting: Shooting

 On May 24, 2022, Salvador Ramos and his 66-year-old grandmother had an argument over his failure to graduate from high school at their home in Uvalde, during which he shot her in the face, before taking her black 2008 Ford F-150.
 She survived and got help from neighbors while police officers were called in.
 She was then airlifted to a hospital in San Antonio in critical condition.

-Ramos, using his Facebook account, sent three private messages to a 15-year-old girl from Germany whom he had met online prior to the shooting: the first to say that he was going to shoot his grandmother, the second to say that he had shot his grandmother, and the third—about 15 minutes before the shooting—to say that he was going to open fire at an elementary school.
+Ramos, using his Facebook account, sent three private messages to a 15-year-old girl from Germany whom he had met online prior to the shooting: the first to say that he was going to shoot his grandmother, the second to say that he had shot his grandmother, and the third – about 15 minutes before the shooting – to say that he was going to open fire at an elementary school.
 The girl replied, "cool".
-Later she faced trial in Frankfurt, Germany and was found guilty of "failing to report planned crimes."
-She was issued a warning and was required to "undergo educational measures."
+Later she faced trial in Frankfurt, Germany, and was found guilty of "failing to report planned crimes".
+She was issued a warning and was required to "undergo educational measures".
 A spokesperson for Meta, the parent company of Facebook, said the posts were "private one-to-one text messages" discovered after the shooting took place.

 Ramos crashed his grandmother's truck through a barricade and into a concrete ditch outside Robb Elementary School at 11:28 a.m.
 CDT (UTC–5) and proceeded to scale a fence and enter the school grounds.
-According to police, he wore a tactical vest for carrying ammunition that did not include ballistic protection or armor insert panels, plus a backpack, and all-black clothing, while carrying an AR-15 style rifle and seven 30-round magazines.
+According to police, he wore a tactical vest for carrying ammunition that did not include ballistic protection or armor insert panels, plus a backpack, and all-black clothing, while carrying an AR-15–style rifle and seven 30-round magazines.
 He brought into the school only one of the two rifles that he had legally bought, and left the other in the crashed truck.
-A witness said he first fired at two people at a nearby funeral home, both of whom escaped uninjured.
+A witness said he first fired at two people at a nearby funeral home who came to check on the car crash, both of whom escaped uninjured.
 Police reported receiving 9-1-1 calls about a vehicle having crashed near the school.
 After hearing of the 9-1-1 call, a school resource officer drove to the school's campus and pursued a teacher whom the officer erroneously believed to be the gunman, driving past the actual gunman in the process.
+A report released on July 6 found that an officer had aimed his rifle at Ramos before he entered the school, but did not fire because he was awaiting his supervisor's permission.

+CCTV footage of the main hallway of Robb Elementary School during the shooting.